ubuntu-snappy/rfc/rfc-oem.md

 ### Snappy package configuration

-Each snappy part can be configured per package or by feeding a full configuration with all the parts and types.
+Each snappy package can be configured independently or by feeding a full configuration with all packages.

-The `oem` package shall initially support providing a `config.yaml` describing each part that is to be configured.
+The `oem` package shall initially support providing a `config.yaml` describing each package that is to be configured.

 On first boot of the system, this `config.yaml` file will be processed and the described configuration will be applied.
 Note: factory resetting the system will create a first boot scenario and therefore `config.yaml` will be processed.

-FIXME (confusing): Where possible and relevant, and specifically the `ubuntu-core` configuration part will feed into `cloud-init`.
+Some configuration entries are currently driven entirely by `cloud-init`, these are fine for a cloud enabled instance of snappy, not so much for IoT.
+The intent of the `ubuntu-core` package configuration is to wrap around `cloud-init` and use it where possible and relevant.

 ### Store ID